Application architecture

 (The architecture diagram source can be opened using draw.io in Google Drive if it needs to be edited.)

-Frontend applications, the router app and both APIs are run on GOV.UK PaaS.
-All incoming requests are received through an instance of the PaaS cdn-route service and passed to the router.
-The router then routes them to the right host within the PaaS, for example any request matching search-api.* goes to the Search API.
+Frontend applications, and all APIs are run on AWS Elastic Container Service.
+All incoming requests are received through an AWS Elastic Load Balancer then routes them to the right host within AWS, for example any request matching search-api.* goes to the Search API.

-Our frontend apps are all on the same www.* subdomain.
-We configure PaaS to route requests to the correct app based on the path prefixes, e.g. /suppliers/opportunities routes to the brief-responses app (see the full list of routes).
+Our frontend apps are all on the same www.* subdomain except the admin frontend which is on the admin. subdomain.
+We configure the Elastic Load Balancer to route requests to the correct app based on the path prefixes, e.g. /suppliers routes to the suppluer app (see the full list of routes).
 An application can have multiple path prefixes routed to it (for example, in the buyer-frontend).

 Applications